-Ms. Dyla discussed her first experiences with the Living School of Art.
+Ms. Daila Galicia Zuniga discussed her first experiences as a student with the Living School of Art.
 She said that the program changed the path for many kids in the community.
 She stated that project really meant a lot to her personally and spoke to the importance of this grant.